Jump to:

 Before you get to actually cooking the asparagus there are two simple steps of preparatory work.

-- Cut off the woody, fibrous bottoms of the stalks.
+- Trim asparagus stalks by cutting off the fibrous woody ends.
 Go as far up as needed, usually about a fifth to a fourth of the total length.

 - Use a vegetable peeler to gently peel off the skin between the actual spears and the bottom.
 Do so lightly without unnecessarily digging into the flesh.
 Removing the high-fiber content skin exposes the flesh and makes the asparagus much easier to cook.